 3.1.5.
 Informing Website visitors about special offers, promotions, discounts, and events by means of e-mail and SMS messages.

 4.1.
-The Company will not process personal data without the prior consent of the personal data subject provided via an online form available on the Website.
+The Company will not process personal data without the prior consent of the personal data subject provided via an online form.

 4.2.
 The Company will only process personal data where such processing of personal data is necessary for the purposes set forth in international treaties entered into by the Russian Federation or in the applicable laws and to perform its obligations and functions as required by Russian law and international treaties.

 4.3.
 The Company will process personal data where such processing is required by agreements where the personal data subject is a party or beneficiary or when the processing of personal data is necessary in order to execute an agreement initiated by the personal data subject or an agreement where personal data subject is a beneficiary.

 5.1.
 The Company will process, either by automated means or manually, the following categories of personal data that it may receive via the Website or via ABBYY software products:

 5.2.
 The Company will process personal data to the extent necessary for cooperation with prospective and existing customers subject to the consent of the personal data subjects.

 5.3.
 The Company will delete personal data within 30 days following the attainment of the purposes of the processing of the personal data, unless the laws of the Russian Federation require otherwise.

 5.4.
 The Company may use cookie files on its Website.
 Cookie files contain no personal data and are only used to customize the Website for a particular end-user’s device.
 The actual cookie settings depend on the browser settings in the end-user’s device when visiting the Website.

 5.5.
 The Company obtains the IP addresses of visitors to the Website and the addresses of referring websites.
 Such information is not used to identify personal data subjects.